monitor-logstash-with-telegraf-and-metricfire

 Introduction

-Monitoring your Logstash service is crucial for several reasons, especially given its pivotal role in log processing and data pipeline architectures.
-Logstash often operates as part of the Elastic Stack (formerly known as ELK Stack, for Elasticsearch, Logstash, and Kibana), ingesting data from various sources, transforming it, and then outputting it to a storage and visualization layer.
+Monitoring your Logstash service is crucial, especially given its pivotal role in log processing and data pipeline architectures.
+Logstash often operates as part of the Elastic Stack (formerly known as ELK Stack for Elasticsearch, Logstash, and Kibana), ingesting data from various sources, transforming it, and then outputting it to a storage and visualization layer.

 In this article, we'll detail how to use the Telegraf agent to collect performance metrics from your Logstash service and forward them to a data source.